KenKundert/nestedtext/doc/file_format.rst

 **Result**:

-    When a document is converted from *NestedText* the result is a hierarchical collection of dictionaries, lists and strings where the top-level is a dictionary and all leaf values are strings.
+    When a document is converted from *NestedText* the result is a hierarchical collection of dictionaries, lists and strings where all leaf values are strings.
 All dictionary keys are also strings.